Documents Checklist

 Birth Certificate

-Students should bring a copy of their birth certificate, or any other document containing their parents' names, in case it is requested by immigration to get in or get out of the country.
+International students should bring a copy of their birth certificate, or any other document containing their parents' names, in case it is requested by immigration when entering or leaving the country.

 Valid Passport

-Please note that some countries require travelers to have passports with at least 6 months of remaining validity as an entry requirement.
-To check the list of all the countries that currently follow the six-month validity rule click here.
-Bring a copy of the passport to carry on during the field trips.
+Please note that some countries require travelers to have passports with at least 6 months of remaining validity as an entry or travel requirement.
+To check the list of all the countries that currently follow the six-month validity rule, click here.
+Bring a copy of the passport to carry during the field trips.

 Visa or ESTA Waiver

-Students require a tourist B1/B2 visa or waiver (ESTA) to participate in the programs.
+If you are not a US citizen, students require a tourist B1/B2 visa or a waiver (ESTA) to participate in the programs.
 It´s the parents’ responsibility to make sure students have a valid visa and passport for entering the United States.
 Eduexplora provides an invitation letter for visa request purposes, however, Eduexplora is not responsible for the visa being granted or being granted before the start of the program.
 If you have an ESTA waiver, please ensure that it is valid and associated with a valid passport.
 Additionally, have the ESTA printed with the authorization number.

 Learn more here

-Students must provide health insurance with Covid coverage and a minimum coverage of US $50.000 including all out-of-pocket costs, including any medications (even over the counter), transportation to the medical center, or any other medical institution.
-Health insurance should provide full coverage and not require the student to pay anything at all for any type of service, tests, labs, medication, etc.
+Students must provide travel health insurance with Covid coverage and a minimum coverage of US $50.000 including all out-of-pocket costs, including any medications (even over the counter), transportation to the medical center, or any other medical institution.
+Travel Health insurance should provide full coverage and not require the student to pay anything at all for any type of service, tests, labs, medication, etc. In the program location.

 Eduexplora Invitation Letter

-Eduexplora provides an invitation letter to facilitate the application process, but it doesn't guarantee that the student will get a visa.
+Eduexplora provides an invitation letter to facilitate the application process of international students, but it doesn't guarantee that the student will get a visa.
 The student must keep a copy of the letter when traveling, in order to present it to the airline, immigration, or security officers.

 Flight Ticket